 There is an alternative to unilateral marauding and that is enlightened multilateral cooperation.
-Whatever happens in Iraq, and whatever the United States does there and elsewhere, multilateral cooperation will continue because it has to, not just because political theory abhors a vacuum and supposes the restoration of balance-this is not the 19th Century-but because there is a whole range of international problems, including security problems, that simply will not yield to national action alone or even to coalitions of the willing.
-For international security, for trade and finance, for health and environmental protection, for human rights and human development, in sum, for the totality of modern life, multilateral cooperation is indispensable.
+Whatever happens in Iraq, and whatever the United States does there and elsewhere, multilateral cooperation will continue because it has to, not just because political theory abhors a vacuum and supposes the restoration of balance-this is not the 19th century-but because there is a whole range of international problems, including security problems, that simply will not yield to national action alone or even to coalitions of the willing.
+For international security, for trade and finance, for health and environmental protection, for human rights and human development-in sum, for the totality of modern life-multilateral cooperation is indispensable.

 Truly global problems can only be solved through global cooperation.
 Multilateral cooperation, not multilateralism as an ideology or end in itself, will remain essential.
 The United Nations will remain integral to that cooperation.
-The United States took the lead in building this complex of institutions, treaties and networks, of rules, laws and norms of international cooperation, a system that very much serves its interests and it is unlikely simply to abandon it.
-While Washington constantly deprecated the UN in the lead-up to the Iraq War, it did respect the legal niceties in negotiating resolution 1442 of November 2002, seeking to negotiate a second, authorizing resolution in March 2003, formally notifying the President of the Security Council for its reasons for military action, as required by the Charter, and returning to the Council for a series of resolutions authorizing action by the US occupation force.
-In creating the multilateral system the US was not merely waiting for the day when its power would permit it to transcend it.
+The United States took the lead in building the existing complex of institutions, treaties, and networks of rules, laws, and norms of international cooperation, a system that very much serves its interests.
+It is unlikely simply to abandon it.
+While Washington constantly deprecated the UN in the lead-up to the Iraq War, it did respect the legal niceties in negotiating resolution 1442 in November 2002; it sought to negotiate a second, authorizing resolution in March 2003; formally notified the president of the Security Council for its reasons for military action, as required by the charter; and returned to the Council for a series of resolutions authorizing action by the US occupation force.
+In creating the multilateral system, the US was not merely waiting for the day when its power would permit it to transcend it.
 The US led this creative effort because it really was a better way to run international affairs.
 The leadership role of this multilateral cooperation remains open to the United States to fill, as it has done since Roosevelt.
-But whether the US does so or not, the world will muddle through, more effectively if the US leads, undoubtedly, but muddle through it will nonetheless
+But whether the US does so or not, the world will muddle through, more effectively if the US leads, undoubtedly, but muddle through it will nonetheless.

 A good argument can be made that US truculence regarding multilateral cooperation differs from past practices only in degree; US multilateral cooperation with others has long been chequered.
-Consider the International Criminal Court and the antipersonnel land mines treaty.
-US opposition to the ICC was and is more rooted in the ideology of exceptionalism than it is in the very few shortcomings of the Court.
-It is a court intended to end immunity for the world's monsters for the most heinous of crimes, i.e., genocide, war crimes and crimes against humanity.
-It is not intended to prosecute ordinary US G.I.'s.
-There are ample protections against frivolous prosecution in the Rome Statute, not the least of which is the provision that the ICC cannot prosecute an alleged perpetrator if a domestic court is doing so.
+Consider the International Criminal Court and the anti-personnel land mines treaty.
+US opposition to the ICC was and is more rooted in the ideology of exceptionalism than it is in the very few shortcomings of the court.
+It is a court intended to end immunity for the world's monsters for the most heinous of crimes, i.e., genocide, war crimes, and crimes against humanity.
+It is not intended to hound ordinary US GIs.
+There are ample protections against frivolous prosecution in the Rome statute, not the least of which is the provision that the ICC cannot prosecute an alleged perpetrator if a domestic court is doing so.
 Hence, in the case of Abu Ghraib, for example, the ICC would have no jurisdiction if the US prosecuted, which it is doing.
 Still the US prefers not to cooperate, as is its right to do.
-Nonetheless, 139 other countries have signed the treaty and 94 have ratified it29, and that in the face of a bare-knuckled US campaign against the Court30.
-Likewise for anti-personnel landmines.
-The US has not acceded to the landmines statute but 152 other countries have signed it, of which 143 have ratified it31.
-In fact, the US has not signed or ratified numerous treaties that others have done, notably the Kyoto climate change protocol, the Law of the Sea, arms control and disarmament treaties and several of the core human rights treaties.
-In most cases, US signature is beneficial but not critical to the success of a given treaty.
-That is the case with respect to the Treaty on the Elimination of Discrimination Against Women; US nonaccession does not directly diminish the rights of non-Americans.
-The US's refusal to sign the Kyoto protocol, however, is a problem because the US is the single largest polluter, because, given the global nature of the issue, the efforts of others to combat it will be nullified if the US does not cooperate.
-The US has also distanced itself from the nuclear test ban treaty where its leadership is pivotal.
-In those cases where US participation is indispensable to the success of the initiative, and the US is balking, there
+Nonetheless, 139 other countries have signed the treaty and 94 have ratified it,29 and that in the face of a bare-knuckled US campaign against the court.30